Old dogs are less valuable to society than young dogs

 Paper supplies: reams of paper, card stock, matte postcard paper, photo paper

-Mini van in good condition (preferably 2009 or newer) to help transport dogs to appointments and special events
+Mini van or cargo nan (preferably 2009 or newer) to transport dogs to vet appointments and special events

 Vitamins and supplements (Glycoflex 1, 2, and 3; Joint Max 3; Milk Thistle 175, 200, or 250 mg)